When teachers are happy, magic happens.

 - How can I prepare for an interview with Piano Power?

-We look for music teachers who can sight-read, develop an original composition with a student, and arrange a pop song by ear.
+We look for musicians who can sight-read, develop an original composition with a student, and arrange a pop song by ear.
 We evaluate these skills during the interview.

-But more importantly, we’re looking for empathy, good listening, and the ability to read what motivates your students.
-We want to learn who you are as a person.
+But more importantly, we’re looking for empathy, good listening, and the ability to discover what motivates your students.
+We highly value interpersonal skills and emotional intelligence.

 Also, the power of patience, positivity, and a sense of humor can’t be denied.
 We appreciate humor especially when it reflects an aptitude for honest self-assessment.
 Evidence of humility and an honest desire to improve your craft can also go a long way.